STEP 3. STAINING and CARING FOR YOUR LOG HOME

 - Thin, even coats provide best results.
 Do not allow Lifeline to build up on wood surfaces.

-- Never tint or add color to Lifeline clear topcoats (Lifeline Advance Satin or Gloss.)
+- Never tint or add colour to Lifeline clear topcoats (Lifeline Advance Satin or Gloss.)

-- A few extra dollars invested in your brush can make a significant difference in the looks of the finished job, as well as the amount of labor needed.
-Do not take shortcuts!
+- A few extra dollars invested in your brush can make a significant difference in the looks of the finished job, as well as the amount of labour needed.
+Do not take short-cuts!

 Application of Lifeline Ultra-2 / Accents Exterior

 Apply the initial coat.
 Wait at least two hours (depending on temperature and humidity) for the initial coat to dry.
 Then apply a second coat for the classic Lifeline look.